Most recent update: December 22, 2013 : This page is not written for or intended for use in legal endeavors.

 |Longitudinal temporal bone fracture||Oblique temporal bone fracture|

 6. Temporal bone fracture.
 Severe dizziness after the injury, with skull or temporal bone CT scan indicating a fracture.
 Often accompanied by hearing loss or peripheral facial weakness ( Bell's Palsy).
 Temporal bone fractures, especially the oblique variety (see above), may impair hearing and cause dizziness.
 There often is blood seen behind the ear-drum (hemotympanum).
 Either a conductive or sensorineural hearing loss may be present.
 Vestibular deficits are also common, especially in the oblique variety.
 Bilateral vestibular problems are exceedingly rare.
 Treatment is conservative.
 Prophylactic antibiotics are given, usually for 4 weeks.
 Myringotomy and insertion of a ventilating tube may be indicated, especially for serious otititis that persists after one month (Pulek and Deguine, 2001).
+Causes of fracture, gender, and symptoms are similar in adults and children (Kang et al, 2013).

 |Round window fistula.
 A membrane "blows out" between the inner and middle ear, causing dizziness and possibly also hearing loss.|